-Technical Assistance.
-Eleven of 19 SE grantees reported providing TA to the subgrantees.
-Depending on the state, TA was offered by in-house experts, other divisions/departments within the SEA, or externally contracted experts.
+Technical assistance.
+Fifteen of 27 SE grantees reported providing TA to the subgrantees.
+Depending on the SE, TA was offered by in-house experts, other divisions/departments within an SEA, or externally contracted experts.
 Some grantees provided targeted TA in specific areas based on findings from submitted reports or subgrantee monitoring.
-SE grantees reported providing TA on topics such as transition planning for students with disabilities, LEA obligations related to educating special populations, reviewing individualized education programs (IEPs), bilingual education, high-quality programming for students with disabilities and ELs, and meeting the needs of all students.
+SE grantees reported providing TA on topics such as transition planning for students with disabilities, LEA obligations related to educating special populations, reviewing individualized education plans (IEPs), bilingual education, high-quality programming for students with disabilities and ELs, and meeting the needs of all students.

-Work in Partnership with the State Education Agency.
-Nine of 19 SE grantees reported collaborating with the SEA to ensure subgrantees were equipped to meet the needs of all students.
-Of these nine, seven were SEA grantees and two were CSO grantees.
-The grantees noted partnering with the division/department at the SEA overseeing services for students with disabilities and ELs to provide training, review materials, monitor subgrantees in their specialty area, and provide TA to subgrantees in need of additional assistance.
+Work in partnership with the state educational agency.
+Fourteen of 27 SE grantees reported collaborating with the SEA to ensure subgrantees were equipped to meet the needs of all students.
+Of these 14, 12 were SEA grantees, and 2 were CSO grantees, indicating SEA grantees were likely to be collaborating with other divisions within their organization.
+Specifically, the grantees noted partnering with the division(s)/department(s) at the SEA overseeing services for students with disabilities and ELs to provide training, review materials, share instructional materials and strategies, monitor subgrantees in their specialty area, and provide direct TA to subgrantees in need of additional assistance.

-Ongoing Monitoring/Audits.
-Nine of the SE grantees ensured subgrantees were meeting the needs of all students through ongoing monitoring and/or audits.
-This monitoring included a review of reports submitted by the subgrantee, onsite monitoring with classroom observations, compliance monitoring, and audits.
-Some grantees reported reviewing data to ensure students with disabilities and ELs were making satisfactory educational progress.
+Ongoing monitoring and compliance audits.
+Fourteen SE grantees ensured subgrantees were meeting the needs of all students through ongoing monitoring and/or compliance audits.
+This monitoring included a review of reports submitted by the subgrantee, onsite monitoring with classroom observations, formal compliance monitoring based on federal and state laws, and audits.
+Some grantees reported reviewing school data to ensure students with disabilities and ELs were making satisfactory educational progress.
 Grantees reviewed these data within their departments or partnered with or reviewed data compiled by another division within the SEA.
 In addition, some grantees noted deficiencies in meeting the needs of all students could result in the provision of targeted TA, development of corrective action plans, and even revocation of the school's charter.